kubernetes/kops/docs/aws.md

 ## Testing your DNS setup

-This section is not be required if a gossip-based cluster is created.
+This section is not required if a gossip-based cluster is created.

 You should now able to dig your domain (or subdomain) and see the AWS Name Servers on the other end.